 Figure 46 shows the input voltage noise of the three-output system with programmed interleave.
-Instead of all three dPOLs switching at the same time as in the previous example, the dPOLs V1, V2, and V3 switch at 67.5°, 180°, and 303.75°, respectively.
+Instead of all three dPOLs switching at the same time as in the previous example, the switching cycle of dPOLs V1, V2, and V3 start at 67.5°, 180°, and 303.75° of phase delay, respectively.
 Noise is spread evenly across the switching cycle resulting in more than 1.5 times reduction.
-To achieve similar noise reduction without the interleave will require the addition of an external LC filter.